F113X/projects-documentation/docs/Eurorack/305-Analogue-Stochastic-Signal-Generators/index.md

 # Features

-- Nothing has been changed compared to the previous version, except for the JFET wiring issue resolved.
+- JFET wiring issue resolved
+- Slightly adjust wiring of pink noise circuit just in case it is the reason the issues are caused

 ## Quirks and Problems